-5.9 The <EXTERNAL_DATA> Element
+5.9 The <EXTERNAL\DATA> Element

-An EXTERNAL_DATA element identifies, by location and access method, a single content appearance datum (e.g. a source file).
-This datum, which may be in any of the supported formats (e.g., PostScript, PDF, PCL, TIFF, etc.) can be used by itself or in combination with other content elements to construct components which appear on the printed page.
+An EXTERNAL\DATA element identifies, by location and access method, a single content datum (e.g. a source file or job ticket).
+A content appearance datum, which may be in any of the supported formats (e.g., PostScript, PDF, PCL, TIFF, etc.), can be used by itself or in combination with other content elements to construct components which appear on the printed page.